QITI/QITI-Website/content/members/Siddharth-Chawla.md

 office: null
 previousInstitution: ''
 tags: [s29chawl, COOP]
-tenure: Undergraduate co-op student (Fall 2023-Spring 2025)
+tenure: Undergraduate volunteer (Fall 2025), co-op student (Fall 2023-Spring 2025)
 title: Siddharth Chawla
 ---
 Siddharth is an undergraduate student studying Physics and Astronomy, and will be working in the QSim group for his co-op with the group.